 In summary, the RELICS prototype has demonstrated the viability of a dual-phase xenon detector optimized for sub-keV energy sensitivity, providing a technological and analytical basis for the forthcoming full-scale RELICS experiment.

 \textbf{Acknowledgements} RELICS is supported by grants from National Key R\&D program from the Ministry of Science and Technology of China (No. 2021YFA1601600), Natural Science Foundation of China (Nos.
-12521007, 12275267, 12405129, 12375095, 12250011, 12305121), Beijing Natural Science Foundation (Nos.
-QY23088, QY25008), Guangzhou Municipal Science and Technology Project (No. 2025A04J5409), and the CUHK-Shenzhen University Development Fund (No. UDF01003491).
-We acknowledge CNNC Sanmen Nuclear Power Company for hosting RELICS. \end{sloppypar}
+12521007, 12275267, 12405129, 12375095, 12250011, 12305121), Ministry of Education of China (No. SRICSPYF-ZY2025028), Beijing Natural Science Foundation (Nos.
+QY23088, QY25008), Guangzhou Municipal Science and Technology Project (No. 2025A04J5409), Zhejiang Provincial Natural Science Foundation of China (No. LQKWL26A0501), and the CUHK-Shenzhen University Development Fund (No. UDF01003491).
+We acknowledge CNNC Sanmen Nuclear Power Company for hosting RELICS.